-When it comes to collector cars, however, I foresee a time when young enthusiasts will convert big, classic convertibles like this 1950 Chevrolet Styline Deluxe Convertible originally listed in June 2022 on Craigslist in Harrisburg, Pennsylvania to electric propulsion.
-The body-above-frame construction, huge trunk, and, even larger engine compartment make this early post-WWII classic a viable candidate for a modern EV propulsion.
+When it comes to collector cars, however, I foresee a time when young enthusiasts will convert big, classic convertibles like this 1950 Chevrolet Styline Deluxe Convertible, originally listed in July 2022 on Craigslist in Harrisburg, Pennsylvania, to electric propulsion.
+The body-above-frame construction, huge trunk, and even larger engine compartment make this early post-WWII classic a viable candidate for modern EV propulsion.
 Not only will the new powertrain be much cleaner than the Stove Bolt inline six it replaces, there’s no doubt the performance would be much better than any small block or LS swap that’s currently the norm for these cars.

-Currently offered for $23,500 or a reasonable in-person cash offer, Classic.com, the analytics and search engine for the collector car market, confirms the ask is below the one-year rolling average of this guide’s summary for non-Bel Air Chevrolet produced between 1949 and 1952.
+Currently offered for $19,900 (the original ask was $23,500) or a reasonable in-person cash offer, Classic.com, the analytics and search engine for the collector car market, confirms the ask is below the one-year rolling average of this guide’s summary for non-Bel Air Chevrolet produced between 1949 and 1952.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the convertible featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #4 ‘Fair” estimate of $18,100 and its #3 “Good” appraisal of $28,000.